Updated July 13, 2023

-- As the name suggests, it is a loan in which the interest rate remains the same for the entire term.
+- As the name suggests, it is a loan whose interest rate remains unchanged for the entire term.
 In other words, the interest rate doesn’t fluctuate with the market conditions.

-- It is considered the best option in an increasing interest rate environment as there is no need to pay any extra interest.
+- It considers the best option in an increasing interest rate environment as there is no need to pay extra interest.

 The choice of a fixed-rate mortgage depends on loan tenure and the current interest rate environment.
 This is immune to any changes in the economy, which is desirable in the case of a long-term loan.
 Let us understand the concept in more detail with the help of the following illustration.

 Let us assume that the current interest rate in the market is low but is expected to surge shortly.
-In such a scenario, it is favored over a variable rate mortgage as the former locks the loan at the prevailing lower interest rate.
+In such a scenario, it is favored over a variable-rate mortgage as the former locks the loan at the prevailing lower interest rate.
 It protects the mortgagor from increased interest expense due to future changes.
-However, if the interest rate in the market is expected to go down in the future, then taking a fixed-rate mortgage will become an expensive option.
+However, if the interest rate in the market is expected to go down, then taking a fixed-rate mortgage will become an expensive option.